Wild to Civilized

 In a capsule

 Our history began in the African wilderness millions of years ago when we first walked on two feet.
 Gradually, we evolved from being first-among-apes into modern Homo sapiens.
 For most of those millions of years, we lived every day in small groups of foragers, wandering from one feeding site to the next, gathering wild fruits and vegetables to eat raw and keep ourselves alive.
 In a slow but momentous change, we learned how to hunt wild animals for meat and eventually to cook over fire.
-Living every day in these nomadic packs, we had almost lifetime relationships with just a few other human beings.
+We lived every day in these nomadic packs, which had an optimal size of 30 members.
+That size gave a good mix of ages for both males and females.
+And while we swapped mates with other nomadic packs, which avoided inbreeding, we had almost lifetime relationships with the same small bunch of other human beings.

 Our human prehistory lasted well over two million years.
 In just the last 10,000 years, however, we have grown exponentially into a global industrial civilization.
 Today, over half the world’s population lives in urban areas with massive numbers of people in close proximity.
 We circulate extensively amongst each other and often spend very little time with any one person.
-Our longest relationships in the family or at work have become far shorter today than they once were, a relatively recent change in the last one thousand years.
+Our longest relationships in the family or at work have become far shorter today than they once were, a relatively recent change that began in the last one thousand years and continues at an accelerating pace.

 We have changed, then, from small groups spread apart from each other long ago – to large masses linked together today.
 We call this a change from decentralization to centralization.